 Distribution: Where Real Value is Created

 There’s four main distribution channels.
 Each channel has several different routes for distribution.
 There’s also benefits and drawbacks for each.
 The four channels are, Owned, those are assets like email or a blog.
 Earned, larger trafficked sites sending referral traffic.
-Paid, buying distribution from larger sites.
+Paid Marketing, buying distribution from larger sites.
 Syndicated, sharing assets with a larger property with greater distribution access.

 1. Owned: Channels You Control.